alvr-org/ALVR/README.md

 Install the latest [Visual C++ Redistrubutable x64 package](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Do this every time you install a new ALVR version!

-To install ALVR download `alvr_server_windows.zip` from the [releases page](https://github.com/JackD83/ALVR/releases), unzip it and launch `ALVR.exe` (the folder path must contain only UTF-8 characters and must be editable with user privileges).
-The first time you open ALVR.exe you may have to allow it in the SmartScreen prompt and allow the network access to alvr_web_server in another popup window (it could be behind the actual ALVR window).
+To install ALVR download `alvr_server_windows.zip` from the [releases page](https://github.com/JackD83/ALVR/releases), unzip it and open `ALVR Launcher.exe` (the folder path must contain only UTF-8 characters and must be editable with user privileges).
+The first time you open ALVR.exe you may have to allow it in the SmartScreen prompt.
 It's important not to move the folder after the first launch.
-To keep settings from a previous installation of ALVR (>=v12.0) you can unzip over the old installation folder.
+To keep settings from a previous installation of ALVR (>=v12.0) you can unzip over the old installation folder, or just update .

 Install the client on your headset through [SideQuest](https://sidequestvr.com/).